AspectToolkitAspectToolkit

 Guides

-AVIF vs WebP: Next-Gen Image Format Comparison
+AVIF vs WebP: Complete Comparison Guide

 Compare AVIF and WebP next-gen formats head-to-head: compression ratios, browser support, quality metrics, and when to use each.